Jimmitri/PawFriend/README.md

+# README - React JS Web Project

-# Project Description
+## Project Description

-This project consists of the development of a web application built with React JS, focused on providing a modern, dynamic, and intuitive interface for users.
-The application was collaboratively developed by a team of 4 members, applying frontend and backend technologies to achieve an efficient and responsive experience.
+This project consists of the development of a web application built with React JS for an animal shelter, focused on facilitating the adoption process of dogs and cats through a modern, dynamic, and intuitive interface.

+The application allows users to view pets available for adoption, access detailed information about each animal, and submit adoption requests through a virtual form.
+The project was collaboratively developed by a team of 4 members, applying frontend and backend technologies to achieve an efficient and responsive user experience.

-# Project Objective
+## Project Objective

-The main objective of the application is to provide an interactive web platform that allows users to access different functionalities through a friendly, fast, and adaptable interface for different devices.
+The main objective of the application is to provide an interactive web platform that helps animal shelters manage and promote dog and cat adoptions in a simple and accessible way.

 The website was designed prioritizing: